 Demand for retail space and the profitability of our properties depends, in part, on the ability and willingness of tenants to enter into and perform obligations under leases.
 On March 18, 2020, after extensive discussions with federal, state and local officials and in recognition of the need to address the spread of COVID-19, we closed all of our retail properties in the United States.
 We gradually reopened retail properties beginning May 1st in markets where local and state closure mandates had been lifted and retail restrictions had been eased.
-As of June 30, 2020, we had fully reopened 199 of our 204 retail properties in the United States with social distancing measures impacting the number of visitors who can be at a property.
-Although all of our retail properties were reopened as of July 10th, we were required to close seven properties in California on July 15th because of new restrictive governmental orders that target certain businesses.
+As of September 30, 2020, we had fully reopened 203 of our 204 retail properties in the United States with social distancing measures impacting the number of visitors who can be at a property.
+As of October 7th all of our domestic retail properties had reopened but we do not have certainty that additional closures in the future will not be required.
 In addition, a number of tenants have not re-opened at our properties and we do not have certainty that all of them will re-open.
 In addition, even after certain restrictions intended to prevent the spread of COVID-19 are lifted or reduced, the willingness of customers to visit our properties is likely to be reduced and our tenants' businesses are likely to be adversely affected, based upon many factors, including whether the number of COVID-19 transmissions is materially reduced, a vaccination which prevents or reduces the severity of COVID-19 becomes readily available, or a cure or treatment is identified and becomes readily available.
 Further, demand could remain reduced due to heightened sensitivity to risks associated with the transmission of COVID-19 or other associated diseases.
 In addition, some of our properties are located at or within a close proximity to tourist destinations and these properties and our tenants' businesses are therefore heavily and adversely impacted by reductions in travel and tourism resulting from travel bans or restrictions and general public concern regarding the risk of travel.

 During the period of closure of all of our retail properties, we have experienced a significant reduction in cash rent collections, which may continue for an indeterminate period.
-With respect to those tenants from whom we have not received payment we have been engaged in discussions with substantially all of them.
-We have agreed to deferral or abatement arrangements with a limited number of our tenants, resulting in rent deferrals with tenants (the vast majority of which we expect to receive over the course of the remainder of 2020 and 2021) and rent abatement with tenants representing, in the aggregate, less than 15.0% of our lease income for the second quarter 2020.
+With respect to those tenants from whom we have not received payment, we have been engaged in discussions with substantially all of them.
+We have agreed to deferral or abatement arrangements with a number of our tenants, resulting in rent deferrals with tenants (the vast majority of which we expect to receive over the course of the remainder of 2020 and 2021) and rent abatement with tenants representing, in the aggregate, less than 15.0% of our contracted consolidated lease income for the second and third quarters of 2020.
 Discussions with our tenants are ongoing and may result in further rent deferrals, lease restructures, abatements and/or lease terminations, as we deem appropriate on a case-by-case basis based on each tenant's unique financial and operating situation.